ArgeNH/Thesaurus/README.md

 ## Aplication in Java

->Thesaurus for save words, project written in Java 8. v1.0!
+>Thesaurus for save words, project written in Java 8. v1.0! -
+   >v2.0 add table with all words for tgs.

 ###### Special Rewards